mzipay/Aglyph/doc/source/cookbook-configuration.rst

 :Release: |release|

+.. _Text Vs. Data Instead Of Unicode Vs. 8-bit: https://docs.python.org/release/3.0/whatsnew/3.0.html#text-vs-data-instead-of-unicode-vs-8-bit

 Aglyph explicitly supports two methods of configuration:

 1. Declarative XML configuration conforming to the :download:`Aglyph context DTD <../../resources/aglyph-context.dtd>`
-2. Programmatic configuration via :class:`aglyph.binder.Binder`
+2. Programmatic configuration via :doc:`context-fluent-api`

 Opinions vary widely on the merits of XML (particularly for configuration), but in fairness there's also plenty of debate over the merits of "code as